-The evaluation of hot spot stress for 'a' type hot spot is to be based on shell element of mesh size $t{n50} \times t{n50}$, where t{n50} is the net thickness of the plate in way of the considered hot spot.
-The evaluation of hot spot stress for a 'b' type hot spot is to be based on shell element of mesh size 10×10 mm.
+The evaluation of hot spot stress for 'a' type hot spot is to be based on shell element of mesh size $t{gr} \times t{gr}$ , where $t{gr}$ is the gross thickness of the plate in way of the considered hot spot.
+The evaluation of hot spot stress for a 'b' type hot spot is to be based on shell element of mesh size $10 \times 10$ mm.
 The aforementioned mesh size is to be maintained within the very fine mesh zone, extending over at least 10 elements in all directions from the fatigue hot spot position.
 The transition of element size between the coarser mesh and the very fine mesh zone is to be done gradually and an acceptable mesh quality is to be maintained.
 This transition mesh is to be such that a uniform mesh with regular shape gradually transitions from smaller elements to larger ones.
 An example of the mesh transition in way of hatch coaming top and deck plating is shown in Figure 3.